CaesarBourne/GithubFetchService/README.md

 }
 ```

-##t THE POSTMAN COLLECTION FOR THSI SOLUTION IS ALSO IN THE ROOT DIRECTORY, it can be imported to run the application
+## THE POSTMAN COLLECTION FOR THSI SOLUTION IS ALSO IN THE ROOT DIRECTORY, it can be imported to run the application